-On the other hand, after a rear-end collision, a victim may file a personal injury claim or lawsuit to get compensation for his or her injuries, and this is the most frustrating and complicated part.
+On the other hand, after a rear-end collision, a victim may file a personal injury claim or lawsuit to compensate for his or her injuries, which is the most frustrating and complicated part.
 This is because a rear-end collision often causes “whiplash.”
 It is one of the most common injuries associated with rear-end collisions.
 You need an experienced, professional, and reliable Atlanta rear-end collision lawyer to help you file a successful personal injury claim.

 Common Causes of Rear-End Collisions

 Someone else is almost always at fault in rear-end collisions.
-Rear-end collisions occur due to the following common bad driving behaviors:
+Most common rear-end collisions occur due to the following common bad driving behaviors:

 Following too close

 To stop suddenly without colliding, drivers should maintain enough distance between their car and the one in front of them.
 A rear-end collision often occur when a driver follows too close, and he or she is forced to stop suddenly when the lead driver tailgates him or her due to debris on the road or for other reason.